aa1874/aa1874site/_stories/the-next-train.md

 headline: ''

 ---
-_Stop Press--this is a representation of my fetish on station announcers..._
+_Stop Press--this is a representation of my fetish on station announcers...
+also this is a backup from my Wattpad_

 **_A montage in the platform level of Syklis Station in the F-Rails interstellar railway system_**